Discover what a mortgage comparison rate really reveals beyond the...

 The good news: No, you don’t always need a 20% deposit.

 You’ve probably heard that banks require a 20% deposit for a home loan.
-While it’s often recommended, it’s not a rule.
+While it’s often recommended, it’s not a strict rule.
+So, how much deposit do you need to actually get started?
 Let’s break it down.

 With a 20% deposit:

-Most first home buyers don’t have 20%, and many lenders accept deposits as low as 5%.
-It’s still possible to secure a home loan with a smaller deposit — you just need to understand your options.
+Most first home buyers don’t have a full 20%, and many lenders accept deposits as low as 5%.
+So how much deposit do you need to secure a loan?
+It depends on your lender, eligibility, and whether you’re using any government grants or schemes.
+The good news: it’s still possible to buy a home with a smaller deposit — you just need to explore your options.

 Many lenders accept a 5% deposit, especially for first home buyers.
 On a $600,000 home, that’s $30,000.